saurabhnative/create_react_projects/README.md

 How to use express framework, make database connections and generate APIs

 7. [Quotes Generation Frontend](https://github.com/codeclassifiers/react30_7_quotes_generation_frontend)
+Learnings:
+How to use make use of useEffect hook

 8. [Website Navbar](https://github.com/codeclassifiers/react30_8_header)
+Learnings:
+How to use make use of react-router for navigation

 9. [Login authentication backend](https://github.com/codeclassifiers/react30_9_login_auth_backend)
+Learnings:
+Build APIs to allow user to login and register for an app and get session token

 10. [Login forms](https://github.com/codeclassifiers/react30_10_login_auth_frontend)
+Learnings:
+Learn how to authenticate a user in frontend and use a session token for handling private routes

 11. [Information about Crypto Currency](https://github.com/codeclassifiers/react30_11_crypto_currency_info)
+Learnings:
+Learn how to create a table and populate a table from JSON data

 12. [Jobs Portal](https://github.com/codeclassifiers/react30_12_jobs_portal)
+Learnings:
+Learn how to send data to node server and get data in return

 13. [Video Player](https://github.com/codeclassifiers/react30_13_video_player)
+Learnings:
+Learn how to use video tag, play youtube videos and react player usage.

 14. [Charts Data](https://github.com/codeclassifiers/react30_14_charts_data)
+Learnings:
+Learn how to build charts and visualisations in react.js

 15. [Online Dev Portfolio](https://github.com/codeclassifiers/react30_15_resume_template)
+Learnings:
+Learn how build your own developer portfolio